 - Police uses Adobe Acrobat XI Pro to redact information that is being withheld.
-Take a PDF scan of each hardcopy document identified, and save a copy of all electronic document files identified in PDF format. - You can find information on how to redact here.
-A more detailed explanation about how to mark up your redacted areas with the correct OIA ground and then sanitise the document in Adobe Acrobat can be found here. - Save a copy of the marked document with the proposed redactions (red outline around the text you intend to redact). - Save a second version of this marked document and apply the redactions to the second version, then save that redacted version - Save both versions in the IRT. - Add a watermark to the second PDF version which will be released.
-Follow the guidance on adding a watermark in the Electronic redaction and disclosure chapter.
-Response letters do not require watermarks, only additional documents being released under the OIA should be watermarked.
+Take a PDF scan of each hardcopy document identified, and save a copy of all electronic document files identified. - You can find information on how to redact here. - Save a copy of the marked document with the proposed redactions (red outline around the text you intend to redact). - Save a second version of this marked document and apply the redactions to the second version, then save that redacted version - Save both versions in the IRT.

-If you have not added watermarks before, create watermarks you will routinely need for different purposes and save the settings.
+- Add a watermark to the second PDF version which will be released.
+Follow the guidance on adding a watermark in the Electronic redaction and disclosure chapter - If you have not added watermarks before, create watermarks you will routinely need for different purposes and save the settings.
 The following suggested settings may be saved for ongoing use - it is preferable to personalise the disclosure to easily track the source of a Police document to the recipient and the IRT reference):

-Watermark Title saved

-Disclosed under the Official Information Act 1982 OIA - personalised
+Watermark Title saved Disclosed under the Official Information Act 1982 To: OIA - personalised Ref: Disclosed under the Official Information Act OIA - generic

-То:

-Ref:

-Disclosed under the Official Information Act OIA - generic

-- If you don't have access to Adobe Acrobat XI Pro, contact the Ministerial Services OIA Team or your district Claim Team for advice. - Please note it is important that all PDF documents are sanitised in Adobe Acrobat (hidden data and meta data removed) before release.
+If you don't have access to Adobe Acrobat XI Pro, contact the Ministerial Services OIA Team or your district Claim Team for advice.